Painting Supplies for Beginners

 Paint

-Basic colors and a large bottle of white are all you’ll need to get started (white runs out very quickly).
+Primary colors and a large bottle of white are all you’ll need to get started at first.
+Whether you’re starting with acrylic or oil, definitely consider buying a bulk size of white, it often runs out very quickly.
 Many craft stores will have paint sets with all of the basic colors and these are often organized based on experience level, from beginner to advanced.
-Search for a cheap set of beginner paint to get started.
+Search for a cheap set of beginner paints to get started, and later on you can invest in more expensive brands.

 Brushes